KaretsosGithub/Snake_Game/README.md

 How to play?
 ===========
-- On *Ubuntu 20.04*: Assuming that you have cloned this repository and you are inside the folder that contains the project, open a terminal:
+- On *Ubuntu 20.04*: Assuming that you have cloned this repository and you are inside the folder that contains the files of project, open a terminal:

 ``` sh
 qmake
 make
 ./Snake
 ```
-- Further instruction of the controls can be found when starting the game and press the *Help* button on the Start Screen (see screenshots above).
+- Further instruction of the controls can be found when starting the game and pressing the *Help* button on the Start Screen (see screenshots above).

 Dependencies
 ============